CambriaSolutions/MSRFP-3717/artifacts/US Digital Services Playbook Checklist.md

   NOT APPLICABLE

-  12. USE DATA TO DRIVE DECISIONS
+  12. USE DATA TO DRIVE DECISIONS (Need Technical team to review)

-  We used Librato for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
+  We used <Need to include name> for continuous monitoring because it is a complete solution that monitors and analyzes the metrics that impact the application at every level of the stack.
 We integrated Librato with Heroku to provide detailed information about the application’s performance.
 We added LogEntries to provide real-time logging, aggregated live-tail search and context views, and the ability to search events as they occur.

   [x] Monitor system-level resource utilization in real-time